Matthew-Leighty/sw-react-ts/README.md

 ## My Wish list
 - I would have liked to make a real back-end and make this a monorepo so they can be started together
-- In the backend actually prohibit non images from being uploaded, the file imput on the front end is simply asking nicely not actually validating.
+- In the backend actually prohibit non images from being uploaded, the file input on the front end is simply asking nicely not actually validating.
 - I would have liked to spend time on some caching mechanism so images don't have to be totally reloaded as much.
 - More style.
 I think it is functional and looks solid, but I would have enjoyed adding some more transitions and making the modal feel a little more like the home page. custom pallet.